drieiro/post-install/README.md

 # post install

 My post install script, based on Sam Hewitt's [ubuntu-post-install](https://github.com/snwh/ubuntu-post-install).
-It should work on Ubuntu and its derivates.
+It should work on Ubuntu and its derivatives.

 ## Configuration